Phono stage

 A phono stage, also known as a phono amplifier or phono preamplifier, is an electronic audio component that amplifies the signal from a turntable to a level that will allow it to be heard when connected to a sound system.
 A phono stage is needed to listen to any turntable otherwise the sound will be too low when heard through speakers or headphones.
 The phono stage can be a separate device that connects to the record player or it can be included as part of another audio component like a preamplifier or integrated amplifier.
 They can also be built into the record player itself.

 Description

 When the magnetic cartridge from a turntable touches a vinyl record, it produces a signal called a "phono signal".
 In order for the signal to be properly heard through an audio system, it needs to be converted into a "line signal", otherwise the sound would be too low.
 The bass notes from a signal are increased while the treble is decreased in a process called RIAA equalization.
-This balance is due to the way the record was press in order to compensate for the sound and is done to create a balance listening experience.
+This balance is due to the way the record was pressed in order to compensate for the sound and is done to create a balanced listening experience.

 There are 2 types of phono stages: